sjml/wasmbots/example_bots_src/explorer/readme.md

 # explorer (implemented in [Zig](https://ziglang.org/))

 Maybe the most "real" bot of the bunch.
-Actually maps out the space, keeps track of what it's seen, and does A* pathfinding between points.
+Actually maps out the space, keeps track of what it's seen, and does pathfinding between points.

 Basic algorithm is to find the closest space it has _seen_ but not _visited_. ("Visited" being defined as getting within one space of it, so it doesn't look overly meticulous.)
 Once it reaches the end of that path, it picks another such space.